RuslanAMandell/CMLib/README.md

-# Machine Learning Library in C
+# CMLib - "C Machine Learning Library"

 A lightweight machine learning library implemented in C, designed for educational purposes and embedded systems.
 This library includes simple implementations of linear regression and logistic regression.